allison-johnson/sinatra-practice-it/notes.md

 - Move index action to parent controller?
 What should index page look like?
 (Maybe a link to log in if user isn't logged in, otherwise link to teacher's show page)

-- Where to redirect once topic/question/student is successfully created?
-Back to teacher show page!

 Additional Features
 - alphabetize topic list on teacher show page and topic index page
 - on student creation/update validate that grade is a number 9-12